Interest Rate Risk Management

 Managing financial risk is a core activity of most businesses.
 Proper analysis, quantification, and understanding of the inherent risk is key to appropriate management.
 Managing interest rate risk can make or break the success of a project.
 Unfortunately, hedging interest rate risk is frequently a last-minute consideration before the loan closes, and exposes the borrower to unnecessary risks with real economic impact.

-We provide extensive, unbiased exposure analysis and develop a menu of hedging choices that enable a borrower to make an informed decision based upon their unique goals and objectives.
+Derivative Logic knows a dynamic and ongoing hedging strategy best protects our clients while providing the greatest financing flexibility at a low cost.
+We provide extensive, unbiased analysis and a menu of hedging choices so borrowers can make informed decisions.
 Lenders often withhold some hedging options.
-Having independent, unbiased analysis ensures the borrower obtains the most effective hedge available.
+Having independent, unbiased analysis ensures finding the most effective hedge available.

 The suite of products available to protect against interest rate risk is expansive.
 Swaps are the most commonly used hedging instruments typically offered by banks.
 They work best when used to hedge long-term financings of five years or more.
 Whether your interest rate exposure lies with the movement of LIBOR or Prime, a swap is a separate contract from the loan and confers significant hedge customization outside the parameters of the financing.